KateSchneider-FoodPol/FSCI_2023Baseline_Replication/README.md

 - FSCI_2022_timeseries: the time series compiled dataset
 - FSCI_2022_timeseries_withweightvars: the time series compiled dataset, also including the additional variables needed for the weighted means

-Send any questions to: kschne29@jhu.edu
+Send any questions to: kschne29 {at} jhu.edu or kateschneider.phd {at} gmail.com